ข้ามไปยังเนื้อหาหลัก

 PROS:

-- It generates more thrust for 6
+- It generates more thrust as a result of 6

 - Use of a more lightweight tank helps keep the rocket’s 7 low compared to, say, gas-propellant rockets.